Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Cultures/Tri_Saphtris/[Culture].md

 # 🏺 Saphtric Culture
-Being isolated through so long time, saphtric culture differ heavily from those of other tris - be it either pahtris from the same continent, or lunatris from distant lands of West Moon.
+Being isolated through so long time, saphtric culture differ heavily from other eastern tris.
-The difficult environment saphtris were born and grown upon made their culture driven on constant will to enhance their little of fertile land.
-The scarcity of it however forced them to be heavily dependent on sea, which in turn led them to development of extensive sailing department, including navy.
+The difficult environment saphtris were born and grown within made their culture driven on constant will to enhance the little fertile land they owned.
+The scarcity of it forced them to be heavily dependent on sea, which in turn led them to development of extensive sailing department, including navy.
-It's worth mentioning as well that saphtric land wasn't always like that - the desertification is process that continues across centuries, forcing the nation to migrate to the coast or even outside of their lands.
+It's worth mentioning as well that saphtric land wasn't always like that - the desertification is process that continues across centuries, forcing the nation to migrate to the coast or even outside their lands.

+### The Saphtri Journey
+Lai-Kine, the faith shared between eastern tris in Laitalu, the god who created them, was the reason of how pahtris of Rossevette - that later became saphtris - understood their exile from the voitric oppression.
+Seeing Laitalu as a guide and a caring father, rather than a force of law, they understood Restless Moon positioned on the south-east as a sign: a direction they need to follow to escape voitric order.
+Hence, they sailed in that direction, to eventually reach Arennan and settle there.

+The fact however is, the Restless Moon roams the sky (much slower than the first, regular moon, though), so the position of it changed across hundreds of years.
+So did, coincidentally, saphtri start to believe that they need to escape Arennan's deserting environments, and head north to Kaer, resulting in decades of war with erds throughout the years.
+Or this is at least belief of some.
+An interesting moment will happen, in some distant unknown future, when the Restless Moon positions itself on west-northern place, calling saphtris to go back... and reclaim what was once theirs?

 ### Political Structure
-Saphtris are known to be very loose on institutional control, and so the ones made hold relatively low power, which is usually in hands of grass roots groups and organisations.
+Saphtris are known to be very loose on institutional control, and so the ones made hold relatively low power, which is usually in hands of grassroots groups and organisations.
 The system of power is relatively decentralised thanks to that, however saphtric culture is still heavily focused on unifying the nation - creating interesting clash between what is formal and informal, and the latter being of core importance to the culture.

 ### Religion & Traditions
 Saphtris value their community highly, which means that even on emigration, they will try to find each